Skip to Main Content

 FAQs

-Can SAF be used in existing aircraft?
+Can sustainable aviation fuel be used in existing aircraft?

 What standards and certifications do World Energy’s facilities and fuels meet?